Home - Dinner - Pasta - Easy Spicy Arrabbiata Sauce

 Instructions

-• Add the garlic, crushed red chili pepper, oregano and black pepper.
+• Add 3-4 finely chopped or grated garlic cloves, 2 teaspoons crushed red chili pepper, 1 teaspoon dried oregano black pepper.
 Cook 1-2 minutes, just until the garlic releases its fragrance.
-Add the tomato paste, crushed tomatoes, salt and sugar.
+Add the tomato paste and stir in the seasoned oil for about 30 seconds.
+Stir in 1 28-ounce can crushed tomatoes, 1 ½ teaspoons kosher salt, and ½ teaspoon granulated sugar.

 • Bring the sauce to a simmer, then lower the heat to medium.
 Cover the pan and cook 15 minutes.
 If the sauce doesn't seem thick, simmer uncovered 5-10 minutes.
 Taste the sauce and adjust the seasoning to your taste

-• Serve with hot, cooked pasta and plenty of grated pecorino Romano cheese.
+• Serve over hot, cooked pasta and plenty of grated pecorino Romano cheese.

 Karen’s Notes and Tips